Mouni97AS/Lane-Detection-LaneNet-Benchmark-Carla/README.md

 ### Carla Simulation (0.9.4-0.9.8)
-The main work on carla with to collect different scenario, weather,pedestrian and cars first i was collecting the image from Carla 0.9.4:
+The main work on carla with to collect different scenario, weather, pedestrian and cars.

+first i was collecting the images from Carla 0.9.4:

 Download Carla 0.9.4 [here](https://github.com/carla-simulator/carla/releases)

 ```